JamesGJ5/Part-II-Hilary-Onward/currentPipelines/README.txt

     modelLogging logs model architectures used in each training run.

+    modifyMAPE.py was made 9:25pm on 17/02/22 to modify the source code for MAPE loss criterion from https://pytorch-forecasting.readthedocs.io/en/latest/api/pytorch_forecasting.metrics.MAPE.html to better suit my
+    needs.
+I needed to change the epsilon value (1e-8) first of all.

 How to Use:

     The Conda environment "pytorch3copy" works on this directory.